WOVNio/wovnrb/README.md

 ### 2.5 ignore_class

 This sets "Ignore class" which prevent WOVN translating HTML elements that have one of the array.

+### 2.6 translate_fragment

+This option allows to disable translating partial HTML content.
+By default, partial HTML content is translated but no widget snippet is added.
+Set "translate_fragment" to 'false' to stop translating partial HTML content.

 ## 3. Contributing